-BASIC LIFE SUPPORT FOR HEALTH CARE PROVIDERS (1)
+HL131 BASIC LIFE SUPPORT FOR HEALTH CARE PROVIDERS (1)

 This course is designed for healthcare professionals, including medical assistants, nursing assistants, practical nurses, and a wide variety of persons working in the healthcare industry.
-BLS for Healthcare Providers provides students with knowledge and skills necessary in an emergency such as rescue breathing and CPR.
+Basic Life Support for Healthcare Providers provide students with the knowledge and skills necessary in an emergency such as rescue breathing and cardiopulmonary resuscitations (CPR).
 Course offering: Fall & Spring only

-- 1. Demonstrate knowledge and skills of cardiopulmonary resuscitation (CPR). - 2.
-Demonstrate appropriate use of an automated esternal defibrillator (AED)

-- 3. Explain the Chain of Survival according to the American Heart Association. - 4.
-Identify the warning signs for life threatening conditions such as stroke and heart attack.
+- 1. Demonstrate knowledge and skills of cardiopulmonary resuscitation for adult, child and infant. - 2.
+Demonstrate the appropriate use of automated external defibrillator. - 3.
+Identify the warning signs for life threatening conditions such as stroke and heart attack. - 4.
+Identify and describe the Chain of Survival according to the American Heart Association.

-INTRODUCTION TO CLINICAL LABORATORY (2)
+HL140 INTRODUCTION TO CLINICAL LABORATORY (2)

 This course provides an introduction to the field of laboratory science, including the development of basic and moderate complexity laboratory skills and phlebotomy technique.
 Course offering: Spring only.
-Prerequisites: HL120, HL130, MS101, SI130
+Prerequisites: HL120, HL130, MS101, S1130

-- 1. Demonstrate use of basic to moderate lab equipment. - 2.
-Demonstrate competence in obtaining specimens of blood and other body fluids. - 3.
+1. Demonstrate use of basic to moderate lab equipment.

+- 2. Demonstrate competence in obtaining specimens of blood and other body fluids. - 3.
 Demonstrate ability to interact with patients, hospital, and physicians and lab personnel. - 4.
 Describe quality control in the clinical lab.

-STUDY OF DISEASES (3)
+HL150 STUDY OF DISEASES (3)